aglines/Week3Project-Pingpong/README.md

 ## Description

-A web application that will accept numerical user input and return either that number or the words "ping", "pong", or "ping-pong".
+A web application that will accept numerical user input, and will output a count from 1 to the user's number, replacing some numbers with "ping", "pong", or "ping-pong".

 ## Specifications

+* The app will accept a number as input from the user.
-The web app will count up from 1 to the entered number.
+* The app will count up from 1 to the entered number, outputting each integer as it goes.
+* If input number is divisible by 3, output will be the string "ping".
+* If input number is divisible by 5, output will be the string "pong".
+* If input number is divisible by 15, output will be the string "ping-pong".
+* Entering a new number should clear the results.

 ## Setup